omermumtaz05/RISC-V-multicycle-FPGA/simulations/instruction_sequence2/README.md

 Loop-back images show how PC branches back to beginning of decrement instruction to perform `addi x5, x5, -1`.

 Condition check images show how PC changes after branch condition is fulfilled or not fulfilled:
-  - During loop (when x5 ≠ 0), branch not taken.
+  - During loop (when x5 ≠ 0), the branch is not taken.
-  - At the end of the loop (x5 == x0), branch taken, skipping the loop-back beq instruction.
+  - At the end of the loop (x5 == x0), the branch is taken, skipping the loop-back beq instruction.